 (vi) proper systems had been devised to ensure compliance with provisions of applicablelaws which were adequate and were operating effectively

 15. AUDIT AND AUDITORS

-The attached Independent Auditors Reports for the Year (standalone and consolidated)submitted to members of the Company are unqualified without any reservation oradverse remark or disclaimer and thus the Board does not have any explanation or comment.M/s P. Sriram & Associates Company Secretaries in practice Chennai appointed by theCompany as the secretarial auditors pursuant to Section 204 of the Act have conductedaudit and have submitted their report as attached in Annexure - 15 to the Members whichis unqualified without any reservation or adverse remark or disclaimer.
+The auditors of the Company M/s G.D.
+Apte & Co.
+Firm Registration No - 100515WChartered Accountants ("GDA") have submitted to the members of the Company theattached Independent Auditors Reports for the Year on standalone financials andconsolidated financials.
+Both the reports are unqualified without any reservation oradverse remark or disclaimer and thus the Board does not have any explanation or comment.M/s P. Sriram & Associates Company Secretaries in practice Chennai appointed by theCompany as the secretarial auditors pursuant to Section 204 of the Act have conductedaudit and have submitted their report as attached in Annexure - 15 to the Members whichis unqualified without any reservation or adverse remark or disclaimer.
 Therefore Boarddoes not have any explanation or comment on such Secretarial Audit Report.
-The Board hasappointed M/s P.Sriram & Associates Company Secretary in practice as secretarialauditor of the Company for the financial year 2017-18.
+The Board hasappointed M/s P.Sriram & Associates Company Secretary in practice as secretarialauditor of the Company for the financial year 2018-19.

 16. CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION FOREIGN EXCHANGE EARNING AND OUT GODURING THE YEAR

 The information on conservation of energy technology absorption foreign exchangeearnings and out go as stipulated under Section 134 (3) (m) of the Act read with Rule 8 ofthe Companies (Accounts) Rules 2014 are furnished below.